kejones8/GEC_Jurisdictional_Complexity/README.md

 Downloaded, [here](https://www.mtbs.gov/direct-download) in July 2022.
 The mtbs_perims_DD.shp is used in [*scripts/02_getMTBSbounds.R*] (INSERTLINK).

 ## Jurisdictional Data
+### WFDSS Data
+New version of data downloadable [here](https://data-nifc.opendata.arcgis.com/datasets/nifc::jurisdictional-unit-public/about).
+Data were projected and geometries cleaned using [data_processing/clean_WFDSS] (INSERT LINK)

 ### Census Places
 Downloaded using wget with the commands in [get_census_place_data/get_cp_yearly](https://github.com/kejones8/Jurisdictional_Complexity/tree/main/get_census_place_data).
 For every year and every state, the census places designated as Functional Statistical Type A were selected and yearly files were generated (yearly files called in [*scripts/proc_cenplace.R] (INSERT LINK)*.
 As referenced in the script, these yearly data were placed in the /data/census_place/yearly directory.